rangari-rani/wellness_cart/README.md

 ## 📬 Contact

 - This project is part of my personal developer portfolio.
-Feel free to connect or share feedback!
+If you're hiring or open to referrals, I’d love to connect!
 - 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ If you found this project helpful, consider giving it a star!